GChukwudi/E-Monitor/README.md

 ## 🎯 Overview

-This system addresses billing transparency issues in multi-tenant buildings where residents resort to sharing a single prepaid electricity meter due to shortage in distribution from DISCO.
+This system addresses billing transparency issues in Nigerian multi-tenant buildings where residents resort to sharing a single prepaid electricity meter due to shortage in distribution from DISCO.
 It provides:

 - **Real-time monitoring** of individual unit consumption
 - **Transparent billing** based on actual usage